jared-bloomer/docs/copilot-docs/feat/1-base-github-pages/implementation-progress.md

   - [ ] Deploy the final version to Github Pages

 ## Updates
-- [Date]: Milestone 1 completed.
-Repository created and Github Pages enabled.
+- [2025-05-28]: Milestone 1 started.
+Enabled GitHub Pages in the repository settings and created an initial index.html file in the main branch.
+Awaiting verification of default page generation.
 - [Date]: Milestone 2 in progress.
 Layout structure defined and initial implementation started.
 - [Date]: Milestone 3 completed.
 Content added to the homepage.
 - [Date]: Milestone 4 in progress.
 Navigation menu being developed.